Heeseung-Lee/iScience2025-GranularityEffect/README.md

-download all files and run "data_boostrap.m"
+download all files and run "data_boostrap.m" in "code" directory